mskf3000/Tutorials-and-Cheat-Sheets/Nginx.md

     nginx version: nginx/1.4.1

+#### Install Nginx on Ubuntu 14.04:

+	sudo aptitude install nginx-full

+Sundry service control commands:

+	sudo service nginx restart
+	sudo service nginx start
+	sudo service nginx stop
+	sudo service nginx status

+#### Install `ngxtop`.

-Install `ngxtop` to monitor realtime stats on the server:
+Install `ngxtop` to monitor realtime stats on the server like this.
+First install PIP like this:

+	sudo aptitude install install python-pip

+Then install `ngxtop` like this:

-	sudo aptitude install ngxtop
+	sudo pip install ngxtop

+And then monitor the Nginx service like this:

+	sudo ngxtop

+#### Disable Nginx version number from header calls.

+Open up the config file here:

+	sudo nano /etc/nginx/nginx.conf

+Look for this line:

+	# server_tokens off;

+And then uncomment it like this:

+	server_tokens off;

+Finally, restart Nginx like this:

+	sudo service nginx restart

 ***